KittyMac/Pamphlet/README.md

 **Example**

-Let suppose we were making a simple web server where the contents of the server are compiled in using Pamplet.
+Let suppose we were making a simple web server where the contents of the server are compiled in using Pamphlet.
 So the directory structure might look like this:

 www
 ├── index.html